Kgopolang/CMPG-323-Overview---34343962/README.md

 <br /> For each project submission, an url link of each repository will be copied from Github and pasted on the forms for successful submissions.
 There will be 5 repositories under 1 project.
 Each repository represents 5 projects.

 ## Repository Context And Integration
 One project will be used for all the five reporitories. the repositories will be linked to the CMPG 323- Semester Plan project.
+The repositorie will be linked on the Tabular View on the Repository, via labels .